adamsilver/fdpb/03-book-a-flight.md

 When the toggle button is clicked, focus is set to the previous month button — the first focusable element within the container.
 The container has two attributes:

-1. `role="dialog"`
+1. `role="group"`
 2. `aria-label="date picker"`

-The `role="dialog"` attribute is used to denote an application dialog that is separate from the rest of the web application.
-While visually, our dialog isn't placed on top of the page, it's still a separate application.
+The `role="group"` attribute is used to group a set of interface elements.
+In this case, the “previous month” button, the “next month” button and the days in the month.

-The `aria-label="date picker"` in combination with the `role` will inform users that they are now within a date picker dialog.
-For example, screen readers will announce “date picker, dialog, previous month, button” (or similar).
+The `aria-label="date picker"` in combination with the `role` will inform users that they are now entering the date picker component.
+For example, screen readers will announce “date picker, TEST, previous month, button” (or similar).

 At this point pressing <kbd>Tab</kbd> moves to the next focusable element (the next month button).
 And tabbing again moves focus to the currently selected date within the grid, which defaults to today's date.